websauna/websauna/docs/templatecontext.rst

 Template variables
 ==================

-The following variables are available in the templates, as set by :py:mod:`pyramid_web20.system.core.templatecontext`.
+The following variables are available in the templates, as set by :py:mod:`websauna.system.core.templatecontext`.

 Other template context
 ======================